 Various areas currently have a "rural" zoning district designation (such as F, Farm and Forest), but are proposed to be placed in the Town's designated growth area.
 These areas have been shown on the map and are listed below with the proposed new zoning district designation.
-As these areas abut current R-B districts, it is recommended that most of them should be placed in R-B district.
+As these areas abut current RB districts, it is recommended that most of them should be placed in either an RB1 or RB2 district.
+One exception to this is area 9, east of Winn Road.
+That area is proposed to remain a Farm and Forest district with a minimum density of 1 unit per 80,000 sf.